Due to adverse weather conditions this race has been postponed to a 25 September.

 All entries via JustGo

-All entries from the postponed July race will be automatically transferred to the new date for this race (25/9)
+All entries from the postponed July race have been transferred to the new date for this race (25/9)

 The race will reopen for new entries in September